Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Introduction

 \subsection{Summary of Part I}

 In Part I~\citep{Chi22}, we introduced the groundwork to construct such a formulation.
 First, we established a minimum entropy principle satisfied by entropy solutions to the multicomponent Euler equations with chemical source terms, extending to the reacting case the proof by Gouasmi et al.~\citep{Gou20} of a minimum entropy principle in the nonreacting case.
 This principle, which states that the spatial minimum of the specific thermodynamic entropy increases with time, is a critical component of the theoretical basis for the formulation.

-{} In the remainder of Part I~\citep{Chi22}, we introduced the mathematical framework in one spatial dimension that ensures the discrete solution satisfies the following: nonnegative species concentrations, positive density, positive pressure, and specific thermodynamic entropy bounded from below.
+In the remainder of Part I~\citep{Chi22}, we introduced the mathematical framework in one spatial dimension that ensures the discrete solution satisfies the following: nonnegative species concentrations, positive density, positive pressure, and specific thermodynamic entropy bounded from below.
 We discussed how to maintain compatibility with the strategies devised in~\citep{Joh20_2} to maintain pressure equilibrium between adjacent elements.
 In addition, a two-point numerical state function was derived, as part of an entropy-stable DG scheme based on diagonal-norm summation-by-parts operators for treating stiff chemical reactions in the reaction step of an operator splitting procedure.
 Applying the coupled solver to canonical one-dimensional test cases, we demonstrated that the formulation can achieve robust and accurate solutions on relatively coarse meshes.
 Optimal high-order convergence in a smooth flow, namely thermal-bubble advection, was obtained.
 Furthermore, we found that the enforcement of only the positivity property (i.e., nonnegative concentrations and positive density and pressure) can fail to suppress large-scale nonlinear instabilities, but the added enforcement of an entropy bound significantly improves robustness, to a greater degree than in the monocomponent, calorically perfect case.